han-lab-wustl/han-lab/README.md

 Project-specific and general scripts from Han Lab @ WUSTL

+**For a lot of analysis scripts involving pyramidal cells, you will need to add the entire directory to path in MATLAB**

 ## behavior_analysis

 General scripts for plotting behavioral variables in Pavlovian conditioning/HRZ.
 Mostly used for monitoring behavior in Pavlovian conditioning.